 Certain solutions of liquids in water exhibit a flash point using the standard closed-cup test procedures but will not burn and might even extinguish a fire.
-To assist identifying such solutions, the following standards are helpful: ASTM D 4207, Standard Test Method for Sustained Burning of Low Viscosity Liquid Mixtures by the Wick Test, and ASTM D 4206, Standard Test Method for Sustained Burning of Liquid Mixtures by the Setaflash Tester (Open Cup).
+To assist in identifying such solutions, the following standard is helpful: ASTM D4206, Standard Test Method for Sustained Burning of Liquid Mixtures Using the Small Scale Open-Cup Apparatus Tester (Open Cup).
 Liquid mixtures that do not sustain combustion for a specified time at a specified temperature are considered to be noncombustible.
-These tests provide additional data for determining proper storage and handling of such mixtures.
+This test provides additional data for determining proper storage and handling of such mixtures.
 In a confined space, such mixtures might still create an ignitible vapor-air mixture, depending on the amount of flammable liquid in the mixture and the quantity of the spill.

 Related to the flash point is the fire point.
 The fire point of a liquid is the temperature at which ignition of vapors will result in continued burning.
 As the term flash point suggests, the vapors generated at that temperature will flash, but will not necessarily continue to burn.
-The difference between flash point and fire point has some significance when conducting flash point tests (see ASTM D 92, Standard Test Method for Flash and Fire Points by Cleveland Open Cup, and U.S. Department of Transportation regulations in 49 CFR 173, Appendix H, "Hazardous Materials Regulations," Method of Testing for Sustained Combustibility).
+The difference between flash point and fire point has some significance when conducting flash point tests; see ASTM D92, Standard Test Method for Flash and Fire Points by Cleveland Open Cup Tester, and U.S. Department of Transportation regulations in 49 CFR 173, Appendix H, "Method of Testing for Sustained Combustibility."
 However, a closed-cup flash point is used to classify the liquid and characterize its hazard.

-For more information, see ASTM E 502, Standard Test Method for Selection and Use of ASTM Standards for the Determination of Flash Point of Chemicals by Closed Cup Methods, and the ASTM Manual on Flash Point Standards and Their Use.
+For more information, see ASTM E502, Standard Test Method for Selection and Use of ASTM Standards for the Determination of Flash Point of Chemicals by Closed Cup Methods, and ASTM Manual on Flash Point Standards and Their Use.